sleepingkingstudios/rspec-sleeping_king_studios/README.md

 * **with:** Expects one object.
 The matcher attempts to set the actual's value using actual.property=, then compare the value with actual.property.

-  _note:_ Currently, write-only properties cannot be checked using with().
+  _Note:_ Currently, write-only properties cannot be checked using with().
   Attempting to do so will raise an exception.

 #### include\_matching Matcher